Alex3k/grafana_mlt_demo/README.md

 - [Tearing everything down and cleaning Up](#tearing-everything-down-and-cleaning-up)

 # Introduction
 This project is built around the application Dave Moore built with his [Microbs Project](https://microbs.io/).
-It deploys mostly the same underlying Ecommerce App with a few tweaks to make injecting real life issues easier.
+It deploys mostly the same underlying Ecommerce App with a few tweaks to make injecting real life issues easier and to make use of the wider Grafana stack.

-The dashboards start with a high level [RED](https://grafana.com/files/grafanacon_eu_2018/Tom_Wilkie_GrafanaCon_EU_2018.pdf) dashboard and then through the Architecture Diagram you can dive into details around each service and database.
+The dashboards are hierarchical.
+Starting with a high level exec overview dashboard and moving down to a SRE Overview dashboard which makes used of [RED signals](https://grafana.com/files/grafanacon_eu_2018/Tom_Wilkie_GrafanaCon_EU_2018.pdf) and then through the Architecture Diagram you can dive into details around each service and database.
 Using Grafana Cloud Logs, Metrics and Traces you can easily correlate the data to find the root cause.

+ServiceNow is used as an ITSM for this demo and Mean Time to Recover (MTTR) and Mean Time to Acknolwedge (MTTA) are calculated from this live data.
+Each alert sends an incident over to ServiceNow.
+I do not pretend to be a ServiceNow expert in any way shape or form.
+If you have any concerns or advise on how ServiceNow is used please do let me know.
+I have also disregarded security best practices here for simplicity.

 This project uses:
 - Grafana Kuberenetes Monitoring App